Svendolin/All-about-Javascript/readme.md

 _**What are CONDITIONALS ?**_

 - Conditional statements are used to perform different actions based on different conditions.
-- Conditional statements control behavior in JavaScript and determine whether or not pieces of code can run
+- Conditional statements control behavior in JavaScript and determine whether or not pieces of code can run ("Entscheidungen")

 ```js
 /* ---- Classic IF / ELSE - Statement ---- */